 ** School of Linguistics, Adult, & Specialist Education; University of Southern Queensland, Australia

 Summary.
-This chapter presents a new qualitative tool the Qualitative SFIS Evaluation For Future (QuSFISEforFU), for evaluating the effectiveness of dialogue interventions for the 21st century.
+This chapter presents a new qualitative tool for evaluating the effectiveness of dialogue-based interventions: the Qualitative SFIS Evaluation For Future (QuSFISEforFU).
 This tool is developed on the basis of the Self-Construction Theory (Guichard, 2004, 2005) and the Life Construction Theory (Guichard, 2013).
-The chapter also presents a case study that shows the application of the QuSFISEforFU to evaluate the effectiveness of a dialogue intervention with a worker in a public organization.
-The QuSFISEforFU was administered before and after the intervention to describe the client’s changes.
-The results of the analysis using the QuSFISEforFU coding system indicate that the dialogue intervention allowed the participant to have a greater awareness of herself in terms of Subjective Identity Forms System (SIFS), core Subjective Identity Form and aspired Subjective Identity Form to autonomously develop her own career and life path.
+The chapter also presents a case study that describes the application of the QuSFISEforFU to evaluate the effectiveness of a dialogue intervention with a worker in a public organization.
+The QuSFISEforFU was administered before and after the intervention to appraise the client’s changes.
+The results of the analysis using the QuSFISEforFU indicate that the dialogue intervention allowed the participant to have a greater awareness of herself in terms of Subjective Identity Forms System (SIFS), core Subjective Identity Form and aspired Subjective Identity Form to autonomously develop her own career and life path.

 Keywords: self-construction, life construction, dialogue intervention effectiveness, Qualitative Sfis Evaluation For Future (QuSFISEforFU).